California Residents Can Get Into Disneyland For As Little As $83 A Day This Summer

 ANAHEIM (CBSLA) — California residents can get into happiest place on Earth for as little as $83 a day this summer, Disneyland announced Tuesday.

+Californians can also buy a park hopper option for an additional $55, allowing them to go back and forth between Disneyland and California Adventure for $304 during any of their three visits.READ MORE: Big Rig Carrying 80K Pounds Of Bananas Catches Fire On 5 Freeway In Boyle Heights

 The offer is valid only for California residents within the ZIP codes 90000-96199 and Northern Baja California residents within ZIP codes 21000-22999.
 Proof of eligible residency will be required for purchase and admission.
-Each person will be allowed to buy up to five tickets per day with a valid of ID.MORE NEWS: Amber Alert Issued For Missing 2-Year-Old Celestine Stoot In Lake Elsinore; Father Suspected Of Killing Boy's Mother
+Each person will be allowed to buy up to five tickets per day with a valid of ID.MORE NEWS: At Least 19 BB Gun Shootings Reported Along Ventura Blvd.
+In Woodland Hills, Tarzana

 The special tickets can be purchased at Disneyland.com, through a travel agent, or by calling (866) 572-7321.
 Admission and reservations for the same park on the same date are required for park entry.